Unless you’ve never worked out much, or have never done Crossfit before, then you’ve undoubtedly experienced the worst movement known to man… burpees.

 We recommend our athlete formulated hemp-derived CBD oil for the ultimate body recovery.

-CBD oil is perfect for body recovery because it has the ability to reduce the pain caused by damage to the tissues and leave you feeling relaxed rather than exhausted after a big workout.
+CBD oil is perfect for body recovery because it has the ability to help reduce the discomfort caused by damage to the tissues and leave you feeling relaxed rather than exhausted after a big workout.

 CBD oil contains anti-inflammatory and analgesic properties that many athletes use to their benefit.